Apple Inc bets big on India as it opens first flagship store

-NEW DELHI -- Apple Inc. is set to open its first flagship store in India in a much-anticipated launch Tuesday that highlights the company's growing aspirations to expand in the country it also hopes to turn into a potential manufacturing hub.
+NEW DELHI -- Apple Inc. opened its first flagship store in India in a much-anticipated launch Tuesday that highlights the company's growing aspirations to expand in the country it also hopes to turn into a potential manufacturing hub.

-Dozens lined up outside for the grand opening.
-Located in India's financial capital, Mumbai, the store's design is inspired by the iconic black-and-yellow cabs unique to the city.
+The company's CEO Tim Cook posed for photos with a few of the 100 or so Apple fans who had lined up outside the sprawling 20,000-square-foot store in India's financial capital, Mumbai, its design inspired by the iconic black-and-yellow cabs unique to the city.
 A second store will open Thursday in the national capital, New Delhi.

-“India has such a beautiful culture and an incredible energy, and we’re excited to build on our long-standing history," the company's CEO Tim Cook, who is in Mumbai, said in a statement.
+“India has such a beautiful culture and an incredible energy, and we’re excited to build on our long-standing history," Cook said in a statement earlier.

 The tech giant has been operating in India for more than 25 years, selling its product through authorized retailers and the website it launched a few years ago.
 But regulatory hurdles and the pandemic delayed its plans to open a flagship store.